danny-vo/pex-web-backend-technical-challenge/README.md

 * Allow easy customizations of factors such as TPS, number of threads, connections open, and so forth
 * Extremely accurate latency measurements

-Using wrk2, I would attack the 3 endpoints specified in the requirements at once using 2 threads, 100 open connections, constant TPS of 1000 *EACH* for a duration of 30s.
+Using wrk2, I would attack all 3 endpoints specified in the requirements at once using 3 processes in parallel.
+Each process will use 2 threads, 100 open connections, and a constant TPS of 1000 for a duration of 30s.

 This this is the command I ended up running: